 Where to start your homeschooling journey

-Homeschool Singapore is the biggest community for homeschooling in Singapore.
+- Homeschool Singapore is the biggest community for homeschooling in Singapore.
 It has a comprehensive website, where it talks about the benefits of homeschooling, shares resources and hosts annual events.
 Homeschool Singapore also has an active Facebook community where members can share all things homeschooling.

-Singapore Homeschool is an informal private Facebook group run by parents who homeschool their kids.
+- Singapore Homeschool is an informal private Facebook group run by parents who homeschool their kids.
 The group aims to provide a supportive, inclusive platform to share information, ask questions and make friends.
 All nationalities and religions are welcome, as long as you’re currently homeschooling a child between two and 18.

-Exploring Homeschooling SG is a good starting point if you’re exploring your homeschooling options.
+- Exploring Homeschooling SG is a good starting point if you’re exploring your homeschooling options.
 Unsure about where to start, or if homeschooling in Singapore is the right option for you?
 This group is a safe, nurturing environment to ask questions, find information and share homeschooling resources.

-Homeschool Families with Teens Singapore is a group specifically for parents of homeschooled kids aged 12-17 years.
+- Homeschool Families with Teens Singapore is a group specifically for parents of homeschooled kids aged 12-17 years.
 It’s a forum to share events just for teens.

 If you’re still weighing up your education options, whether it’s homeschooling, local school or international school, load up on information and advice at the Singapore Expat Schooling Forum on Facebook.
 It has nearly 3000 members, all seeking out the best education options for their children.

-Curriculum information and resources
+Homeschooling curriculum information and resources

 Singapore Homeschool Curricula Share and Swap offers a marketplace for families to share, sell or buy used or new homeschooling materials.

 If you want to adhere to an Australian-based curriculum, Complete Education Australia offers Mathematics, English, Science, Humanities and Social Sciences, The Arts, Health and Physical Education and Languages programs from Foundation to Year 10.
 Australians can contact the Education Department within their home state for further information on distance education.
 Similarly, New Zealand citizens can follow the New Zealand curriculum via a distance education provider, like Te Kura.
 US citizens should check with their home country about eligibility for distance learning.

 Special thanks to Singapore Expat Schooling Forum for providing some of the information for this story.